jrunestone/jrunestone.github.io/zola/content/posts/nixos-firefox-self-signed-certs.md

 tags = ["NixOS", "Certificates"]
 +++

-Use a free self-signed SSL certificate to avoid getting warnings from the browser when using https on localhost.
+Use a free SSL certificate with a custom certificate authority (CA) to avoid getting warnings from the browser when using https on localhost.

 <!-- toc -->

 ## Generate a root certificate with `mkcert`
-We'll be using [mkcert](https://github.com/FiloSottile/mkcert) to generate our certificate.
+We'll be using [mkcert](https://github.com/FiloSottile/mkcert) to generate our certificates.
 Open up a shell with `mkcert` and try to generate and install a root certificate automatically:

 ```bash